 Tim finished his 186-day Principia mission working on the International Space Station for Expedition 46/47 when he landed back on Earth 18 June 2016.

-Tim currently works at ESA's Astronaut Centre in Cologne, Germany, as Astronaut Operations Team Lead.
-However, he will take an unpaid leave of absence from ESA for two years from 1 October 2019.
+Tim is taking an unpaid leave of absence from ESA for two years from 1 October 2019.

 Astronauts often use the period between space missions for personal and career development.
-Over the next two years, Tim will continue to support the Agency but return to the UK where he will work more closely with the United Kingdom Space Agency (UKSA) on their education and outreach programme.
+Over these two years, Tim will continue to support the Agency but return to the UK where he will work more closely with the United Kingdom Space Agency (UKSA) on their education and outreach programme.

 He will also continue in his role as a Science, Technology, Engineering and Mathematics (STEM) ambassador for the UK, in addition to his outreach work as a Prince’s Trust and Scout ambassador, and remain eligible for a second mission to the International Space Station as a member of the ESA astronaut class of 2009.